-Nokia 'Treasure Tag' object locator accessory rumored to be coming with Bluetooth 4.0, dedicated appAlex Wagner - Deputy Managing Editor, News Desk
+Nokia 'Treasure Tag' object locator accessory rumored to be coming with Bluetooth 4.0, dedicated appAlex Wagner - Editorial Director of News and Content

 Always misplacing your keys or, even worse, your very expensive cell phone?
 Windows Phone users may soon have their very own Nokia-ized solution to that very problem, as a new report claims that the Finnish phone manufacturer is prepping a new product that will help users find their lost belongings.